Westlife: Westlife, Coast to Coast, and World of Our Own (1999–2001)

 Coast to Coast, their second album, was released a year later and was their first No. 1 UK album, beating the Spice Girls' Forever album by a large margin; the chart battle was widely reported by British media.
 It became the country's 4th biggest-selling album of 2000.
 This is their second No. 1 album in Ireland.
 The album was preceded by the duet with Mariah Carey "Against All Odds" and the original song "My Love" (their second Record of the Year award).
 Both singles reached No. 1 on the UK charts, their sixth and seventh number ones respectively.
 With this, Westlife broke the record of the most consecutive No. 1 singles in the UK with their first seven singles.
 However, in December 2000, their eighth single "What Makes a Man", debuted at No. 2, breaking their string of consecutive number ones.
 The single "My Love" was controversially used by the Central Intelligence Agency (CIA) as part of a torture program in Afghanistan.
 According to the American Civil Liberties Union (ACLU), "the music pounded constantly as part of a scheme to assault prisoners' senses".

 Outside the UK and Ireland, they gained chart success with "I Lay My Love on You" and "When You're Looking Like That".
 They were included in the top ten earners list of all acts in the UK and Ireland and sold over 2.5 million units in the Asia Pacific region.
 In February 2001, they began their first world tour, "Where Dreams Come True Tour".
 A recording of a concert from the tour live from Dublin was released on 19 November 2001.
+Aside from their biggest concert tour dates and venues at that time, they went to Italy, Mexico, and Vatican City for promotional tour.